June 21, 2025 (5mo ago) — last updated November 5, 2025 (14d ago)

 Receiving Feedback Well

-Discovering What Actually Drives Your Decisions
+Discovering What Drives Your Decisions

 Values and beliefs act like an internal operating system.
 Many of us still run software installed years ago by family or culture.
 Conflicts between stated values and daily life often cause persistent frustration.